AnthonyPython/64bit_papagyo/README.md

 ADDENDUM

 This is a 64 bit version, the 32 bit version will not compile probably.
-This has a few extra phonemes meant for another project use them if needed in your own project but most plugins wont support other the basic ones originally from papagyo.
+This has a few extra phonemes meant for another project use them if needed.

-More tool setup may need to be done depending on your system.
+More build tool setup may need to be done depending on your system.

 Anthony Python
 May 16, 2023